Din Daa Daa: Chart performance

 "Din Daa Daa" saw most of its success in Europe, where it charted in several countries.
 The single peaked at number 25 in Belgium and at number 45 in France, where it spent three weeks on both national charts.
 It also peaked at number 88 in UK at the end of the year 1983.
 In Kranz's native Germany, the track peaked at number 28 and spent 12 weeks on the charts, from February to May 1984.

-In the United States, the single became a club smash, spending two weeks at number one on the Dance Club Play chart in January 1984, before being knocked off by Laid Back's "White Horse".
+In the United States, the single became a club smash, spending two weeks at number one on the Billboard Dance Club Play chart in January 1984, before being knocked off by Laid Back's "White Horse".
 It also charted on the Black Singles chart, peaking at number 61, and on the Bubbling Under Hot 100 Singles, peaking at number 10.
 It also became a club hit in France, peaking at number 3 on the clubs chart.